Authors > Kerry Fisher & Pat Sowa All Authors Select Author

 Pat Sowa is on what she calls a survivor’s mission to change the way we think about, treat and respond to mental illness, both as professionals and in our home lives.
 Pat campaigns for everyone to be taught the skills to spot mental distress.
 She is an inspirational keynote speaker and has addressed over 2000 leaders in education since 2018 as a way of honouring her love for Dom, her son who died from mental illness at the age of seventeen.
 She also trains Mental Health First Aid – just one of the many examples of the work she does to get people talking about suicide so we can get better at keeping our loved ones safe.
 'As a human I just want to make a difference – make the world a kinder place to live in.'
 Take My Hand, co-written with Kerry Fisher, is her first published work.

 Take My Hand

-Best friends since they met at university, Kerry and Pat had no idea that thirty years later, they’d need every ounce of their friendship to survive.
-In 2017, their worlds came crashing down when their teenage sons were both diagnosed with lifethreatening illnesses within weeks of each other.
+Friends for over thirty years, Kerry and Pat’s worlds came crashing down when their teenage sons were both diagnosed with life-threatening illnesses within weeks of each other.

-In this profoundly moving book, Kerry and Pat take readers on a very personal exploration of the universal experiences of grief and loss, love and friendship that connect us all.
-Like a wise companion offering comfort, Take My Hand is a lifeline both to those overwhelmed by heartbreak and for friends and family who don’t know how to help.
+Like a wise companion offering comfort and hope, Take My Hand is a lifeline both to those overwhelmed by heartbreak and for friends and family who don’t know how to help.
 Most of all, it’s a powerful reminder that no matter how difficult life gets, you are not alone.